Alert Message Please update your browser.

 4. Buy a car

 But remember the money you save is for your car, not summer weekenders.
-To help keep this goal at the front of your mind and save money as you earn it, download a budgeting app or enroll in an autosave program that allows you to track progress towards your goal.
+To help keep this goal at the front of your mind and save money as you earn it, download a budgeting app or enroll in an autosave program that allows you to track progress toward your financial goal.

 5. Buy a house

 Another thing you can do is start establishing good, lifelong saving habits today.
 A good goal is to save 10-20 percent of every dollar you earn.
 Today that might only be $10-20 a week, but over time that amount will grow...and so will your savings.
-If you add in a few of these other approaches, your savings will add up even faster!
+If you add in a few of these other approaches, your savings may add up even faster!